cjkunselman18/Class-Assignment-in-Ambiguous-Microstructures/README.md

 5) Open Train_Baseline_SVM.py.
 This is the SVM trained only on the initially labeled training set.
 Run this script.
 Training and test error estimates can be calculated from the resulting confusion matrices.

+6) Open Modified_Yarowsky.py and run.
+The remaining semi-supervised methods can be completed in any order.
+For Label Propagation and COP-KMEANS, just open the .py files and execute.
+As mentioned above, S4VM is implemented in MATLAB.
+If you do not want to bother with transferring data, the results for the specific example set up in this code are in S4VM_Label_Prediction.xlsx.
+If you want to go through the whole process, open Export_S4VM.py and run.
+This will produce an excel files called Processed Auto Correlation Data.xlsx and Processed Auto Correlation Data Labels.xlsx.
+Put these files into the same folder as the code for the S4VM method.
+Open Matlab_S4VM.m in Matlab and run.
+This will produce an excel file called S4VM_Label_Prediction.xlsx (and it should match the file available in this respository if you are following the example).
+Close Matlab and move this file to your working directory for python.
+Open Import_S4VM_Results.py and run.
+You now have labels for the ambiguous set from all four semi-supervised methods.